shilpakancharla/quantumlearning/README.md

 # quantumlearning

-Applications of Machine Learning in Quantum Mechanics.
+**Applications of Machine Learning in Quantum Mechanics: Using Neural Networks to Solve Schrödinger’s Equation.**

+These solutions can first be found in one-dimensional settings, and then slowly we move to two-dimensional and three-dimensional settings, with the goal of reducing the neural network’s performance test error.

 ## Abstract